Texas police have ‘zero leads’ on where ‘noisy Cleveland neighbour’ killer is

 Describing the devastating scene that his deputies found on Friday night, Sheriff Capers said two women were found lying on top of three children to avoid the bullets from striking the minors.
 The women were pronounced dead at the scene.

 “The three children that we put in an ambulance that night, they were covered in blood from the same ladies who died trying to protect them,” he said.
-“They’re [now] safe, they’re with family.
+“They’re [now] safe, they’re with family.”